octobercms/docs/plugin-components.md

 <a name="render-partial-method"></a>
 ## Rendering partials from code

 You may programmatically render component partials inside the PHP code using the `renderPartial` method.
 This will check the component for the partial named `component-partial.htm` and return the result as a string.
 The second parameter is used for passing view variables.
-The same [path resolution logic](#component-partials) operates when you render a component partial from the backend, use the `@` prefix to refer to partials within the component itself.
+The same [path resolution logic](#component-partials) applies when you render a component partial in PHP as it does with Twig; use the `@` prefix to refer to partials within the component itself.

     $content = $this->renderPartial('@component-partial.htm');